fabri4c/vite-react-starter/README.md

 - [ESLint](https://eslint.org/) Find and fix problems in your JavaScript code.
 - [Prettier](https://prettier.io/) Opinionated code formatter.
 - [Stylelint](https://stylelint.io/) A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
-- [Sass](https://sass-lang.com/) Syntactically Awesome Style Sheets
 - [@emotion/react](https://eslint.org/) Emotion is a library designed for writing css styles with JavaScript.
 - [@emotion/styled](https://eslint.org/) Styled is a way to create React components that have styles attached to them.
+- [Sass](https://sass-lang.com/) Syntactically Awesome Style Sheets.
+- [TailwindCSS](https://tailwindcss.com/) Rapidly build modern websites without ever leaving your HTML.
 - [Jest](https://jestjs.io/) Delightful JavaScript Testing.
 - [Testing Library](https://testing-library.com/) The React Testing Library is a very light-weight solution for testing React components